Maxwell defense grills accuser on sex abuse claims

 Under initial questioning by prosecutors, Jane said she met Epstein and Maxwell at a summer arts camp in Michigan in 1994, when she was 14 years old.

+She has already received $5 million from the Epstein Victims' Compensation Program, a restitution fund established as an alternative to lawsuits against his estate that compensated victims of his sexual assault.
+That sum came to $2.9 million after legal fees.

-She then paused a while, crying and hiding her face behind a tissue.
-When she regained her composure, she said she had been "seeking some sort of closure."
+Jane then paused a while, crying and hiding her face behind a tissue.
+When she regained her composure, she said she had been "seeking some sort of closure" by making a claim to the fund.

-"I guess in this country compensation is the only thing you can get to try and move on with your life."
+"I guess in this country compensation is the only thing you can get to try and move on with your life," she said.

 "Hopefully this just puts it all to an end."